smallstack/js2fr/README.md

   "required": ["color"]
 }
 ```
 You can use any built-in type to describe your database schema.
 However, you should also keep in mind that not all of the JSON Schema features are [supported](docs/compatibility.md) at the moment.

 #### Using Firestore data types

-Svarog includes basic support for `Timestamp`, `Bytes`, `LatLng` and `Path` Firestore field types.
+`js2fr` includes basic support for `Timestamp`, `Bytes`, `LatLng` and `Path` Firestore field types.
 To enable type checking on such fields, register the appropriate schemas in `definitions` section and then reference them in your main schema with `$ref` like this:

 ```json
 {